 The normative requirements in this specification are contained in Clause 8, Clause 9, and Annex A. This specification provides two conformance classes.
+See also the definitions given in Clause 4 of important terms used in a specific technical sense in this specification.

-- Practice Description Conformance.
-This class applies to the description of practices, defined using the Essence language, as specified in Clause 9. - Tool Conformance.
-This class applies to tools that provide a means for the definition of description practices in the Essence language, using the Essence kernel, as specified in Clause 8, with optional extensions given in Annex A.
+- Practice Description Conformance This class applies to the description of practices, defined using the Essence language, as specified in Clause 9. - Tool Conformance This class applies to tools that provide a means for the definition of description practices in the Essence language, using the Essence kernel, as specified in Clause 8, with optional extensions given in Annex A.

 A claim of Essence conformance shall declare the practice or tool for which conformance is claimed.
-Conformance is achieved by demonstrating that the requirements for the appropriate conformance class have been satisfied, as further discussed in the following subclauses.
+Conformance is achieved by demonstrating that the requirements for the appropriate conformance class have been satisfied, as further discussed in the following sub clauses.